neilgrom/neilgrom.github.io/_posts/2025-01-23-blog-post-title-from-name.md

 ---
-title: "Why Do I Blog??"
+title: "Why Do I Blog?"
 date: 2025-01-23
 tags: ["anecdotes", "travel"]
 ---

-## Let's do this thing.
+# Why Do I Blog?

 If you're reading this you've stumbled your way onto my passion project.
 I'm currently typing this from a hotel in London trying to wrap my head around shoving all the context I can into your head about why I'm doing this thing anyway.